Xilmi/Rotp-Fusion/README.md

 2024.08.04 (BR)
 - Ship Combat Pop-Up: press "H" to get more fleet Info
+- Galaxy Map: Press "H" to get more Info on selected/hovered fleet.

 2024.08.03 (BR)
 - Ship Combat Pop-Up: more info.